gitter-badger/sqliteClasses/README.md

 ### CocoaPods

 [CocoaPods][] is a dependency manager for Cocoa projects.
-To install SQLite.swift with CocoaPods:
+To install sqliteClasses with CocoaPods:

- 1. Make sure CocoaPods is [installed][CocoaPods Installation].
-(SQLite.swift
-    requires version 1.0.0 or greater.)
+ 1. Make sure CocoaPods is [installed][CocoaPods Installation]. (sqliteClasses requires version 1.0.0 or greater.)

     ```sh